muditbhargava66/vmips-simulator/docs/README.md

 VMIPS Simulator is a comprehensive MIPS processor simulator written in Rust.
 It includes:

-1. A functional simulator that accurately executes MIPS instructions
+1. A functional simulator that accurately executes MIPS instructions.
-2. A timing simulator that models a 5-stage pipeline with hazard detection and forwarding
+2. A timing simulator that models a configurable pipeline (including 5-stage, Tomasulo's algorithm for out-of-order execution, superscalar capabilities, and advanced branch prediction).
-3. An assembler that converts MIPS assembly code to machine code
+3. An assembler that converts MIPS assembly code to machine code.
-4. Visualization tools for pipeline behavior and memory/register state
+4. Visualization tools for pipeline behavior, cache hierarchy, and memory/register state.

-This simulator is designed for educational purposes, allowing users to understand processor behavior, pipeline hazards, and performance characteristics of MIPS programs.
+This simulator is designed for educational purposes, allowing users to understand processor behavior, pipeline hazards, cache performance, and advanced architectural concepts like out-of-order execution and branch prediction.

 ## License